Hector Wine Company

 A family legacy continues

-Jim's son, Eric Hazlitt, who grew up working in the vineyard, comes back to the farm full time to raise his family and help his father after going away to study Agricultural Engineering at Cobleskill.
-Eric, the 6th generation grower is the current owner and is Jason's father.
+Jim's son, Eric Hazlitt, comes back to help manage the vineyard after spending time as an auto-mechanic.
+Eric, the 6th generation grower on the farm, is the current owner and is Jason's father.

 Two Vineyards are established